Pennsylvania State University Commonwealth Campuses

-The Pennsylvania State University is a geographically-dispersed university with campuses located throughout Pennsylvania.
-While the administrative hub of the university is located at its flagship campus in Penn State University Park, the 19 additional Commonwealth Campuses together enroll 37 percent of Penn State's undergraduate student population.
+The Pennsylvania State University is a geographically-dispersed public university with facilities located across Pennsylvania.
+While the central administration of the university is located on its main campus at Penn State University Park, there are 20 Commonwealth Campuses in other locations within the state, which together enroll roughly 22,000 of Penn State's 87,000 students, or about 25 percent.